PrasamJain/Array_C-Cpp/README.md

 All arrays consist of contiguous memory locations.
 The lowest address corresponds to the first element and the highest address to the last element.

 # Declaring Arrays
-To declare an array in C, a programmer specifies the type of the elements and the number of elements required by an array as follows −
+To declare an array in C/C++, a programmer specifies the type of the elements and the number of elements required by an array as follows −

         type arrayName [ arraySize ];